ipikuka/remark-flexible-code-titles/README.md

 So, It is summarized the uses of this plugin;

-- This plugin can add `title node` above the `code node`, providing _custom tag, custom class name and also additional properties_.
+- This plugin can add `title` node above the `code` node, providing _custom tag, custom class name and also additional properties_.
-- This plugin can add `container node` for the `code node`, providing _custom tag, custom class name and also additional properties_.
+- This plugin can add `container` node for the `code` node, providing _custom tag, custom class name and also additional properties_.
-- This plugin can add both `title node` and `container node` which contains the `title` and the `code`.
+- This plugin can add both `title` node and `container` node which contains the `title` and the `code`.
 - This plugin corrects the syntax of code highligting properties (which the other plugins provide, like [rehype-prism-plus][rehypeprismplus]) if no language provided for the code blocks.

 ## Installation